 - Don’t switch on air-conditioning units or fans until you have cleaned

-- Wash your hands thoroughly before and after each cleaning
+- Wash your hands thoroughly before and after cleaning

 - Wear disposable gloves (remember to wash hands after removing)

-- Makes sure you have stocks of paper towels, disinfectant wipes and other cleaning supplies
+- Have own stocks of paper towels, disinfectant wipes and other cleaning supplies

 - Dispose of cleaning supplies responsibly and safely

 As mentioned above, we think it would be better for the home owner to provide cleaning products to ensure you use products they are happy with.
 As we adapt to a new kind of handover it might be worth considering buying some of your own product, if you have a vehicle to get from sit to sit, just in case home owners don't leave supplies.

 - Bacterial wipes (my most used product on arrival)